egnoriega/webapp/README.md

 Copyright Docker Inc Education Team 2014 <education@docker.com>

- os the time for all good men to come to the aid of their nations.
+ Nos is the time for all good men to come to the aid of their nations.